anthonyli358/spotify-recommender-systems/README.md

 Although traditional machine learning methods can work for recommendations, the requirement for labels and a training data set means we are reliant on the user to define their favourites (classification) or to accurately score songs (regression).
 This doesn't work well as a few cases of mislabelling can greatly reduce model performance.
-It also means that when a user has a fresh account or doesn't provide any ratings then we can be stuck without training data.
+It also means that when a user has a fresh account or doesn't provide any ratings (cold-start problem) then we can be stuck without training data.

 Recommendation systems avoid these caveats with a variety of techniques: